 All hunters are required to carry the appropriate hunting licenses as well as any required permits or stamps.

-For specific hunting rules and regulations, see Branch offices.
+For specific hunting rules and regulations, see our hunting webpages or contact Branch offices.

 All other types of uses which are considered compatible with the functions and purposes of each individual area, facility, or unit within a forest reserve.